Categories

 This drives ROI by facilitating smarter and more personalized cross-sell, up-sell, and optimization.

 A combined in-house dataset allows marketers to improve further up the funnel as well.
 Internal datasets allow for better programmatic lookalike modeling.
-Anonymized IDs can be sent to DSPs to identify audiences across devices and model new audiences based on real-world behavior.
+Anonymized IDs can be sent to DSP platforms to identify audiences across devices and model new audiences based on real-world behavior.

 In-housing doesn’t always guarantee better programmatic marketing performance.
 But combining it with a data-centric approach can help to improve ROI for marketers in both in terms of short term results and longer-term programmatic performance.